athlohangade/search-algorithms-ai/README.md

    -  Requires large memory which is proportional to the number of currently expanded nodes (for storing frontier and explored set).
    -  eg. Robot Pathing
    -  More information can be found [here](https://en.wikipedia.org/wiki/A*_search_algorithm)

 ---

+## Implementation

+### For Hill Climbing Algorithms

+The program prints a grid of configurable size with some random values within it.
+The user is asked to input a grid location as *row_number column_number* (Eg: 3 5).
+The algorithm finds the location of maximum value that the user can reach by following the path deduced from the algorithm.
+The output is the max value location and the path followed to reach that location.

+### For A-star algorithm

+The program prints a grid of 0s and 1s where 0 represents a valid cell and 1 represents a blocked cell i.e. we cannot move on that cell.
+The user is asked to input a start and end position as *row_number column_number* (Eg: 3 5).
+The output is the path followed to reach the end position from the start position by applying the A-star algorithm.

+---